 If the Manager declines the opportunity to participate in a collaborative workshop, the Permit holder must provide a copy of the amended management plan to the Manager, and give the Manager 15 working days to provide written feedback to the Permit holder on the proposed amendments.

-If the Manager has not, within 15 Working Days of receipt of the amendments, advised the holder that Condition 83 (e) applies, any Works associated with the amendment may proceed and the Management Plan will be deemed to be certified.
+If the Manager has not, within 15 Working Days of receipt of the amendments, advised the Permit holder that Condition 83 (e) applies, any Works associated with the amendment may proceed and the Management Plan will be deemed to be certified.

-Except where Condition 83 (d) applies, no work may occur under any amended management plan until that plan is approved in writing by the Manager.
+Except where Condition 83 (b) applies, until an amendment is approved, any work must be conducted in accordance with the existing management plan.

 Planting